Zexelle/Zexelle/README.md

 * 👋🏾 Hi, I’m Zury!
-I'm an aspiring data analyst trying to land my first position in this field.
+I'm an aspiring Data Analyst trying to land my first position in this field.

 * 🔍 I’m interested in sharing my projects as I teach myself SQL, Excel, Tableau and Power BI.